petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/the-ideal-customer-profile/strengths-and-red-flags.md

 Liferay carries out win-loss interviews with our sales teams, and sometimes also with prospects, so that a good understanding of where Liferay can (and can not) be successful can be obtained.

-Liferay Experience Cloud SaaS still a relatively new offering, with more being learned regularly about types of opportunities that are more successful than others.
+Liferay Experience Cloud SaaS is a relatively new offering, with more being learned regularly about types of opportunities that are more successful than others.
 To date the following common elements have been observed:

 * Public Sites
 * Commerce capabilities included